 Both parents and teens can care about online behavior and protect themselves from potential harm associated with WhatsApp sexting.

 As a parent, you might be worried about your child engaging in WhatsApp sexting.
 It's crucial to be aware of potential warning signs indicating your teen is involved in this risky behavior.
-While these signs don't necessarily mean your child is sexting, they warrant your attention and may require further investigation.
+While these signs don't necessarily mean your child is being harmed by WhatsApp sexting, they warrant your attention and may require further investigation.

 1. Changes in behavior